IndiGo: Corporate affairs

 IndiGo is headquartered in Gurgaon, India.
-The company is publicly listed under the moniker NSE: INDIGO.
+The company is publicly listed on the National Stock Exchange of India.

 Logo and livery

 Twenty dots arranged in the shape of an aircraft serve as the airline's logo.
 The airline's primary livery is an indigo and sky blue colour scheme which uses an indigo paint job that starts from the underbody fuselage and continues till the end of the tail section, along with sky blue accents around the fuselage and on the tail.
 The winglets and engines of the aircraft are indigo in colour with the airline's website link, "goIndiGo.in", written on the engines in white in the same font as the IndiGo badging.
 The IndiGo badging is written in the same indigo colour on both sides of the fuselage and the tail.
 The airline uses a secondary two-tone blue livery on a white background with the belly of the aircraft painted in indigo with the logo in white.